iganeshk/standardnotes-extensions/README.md

 ```
 https://your-domain.com/extensions/index.json
 ```
-* Import the above endpoint into the web/desktop client.
+* Import the `latest url` for each extension you want to add (for example: `https://your-domaim.com/extensions/bold-editor/index.json`) into the Standard Notes Web Desktop client under the `General` > `Advanced Settings` > `Install Custom Extension` menu.
 (Note: Enable CORS for your web server respectively, nginx setup provided below)

 ### Docker